-303. Rather than take the widespread opioid abuse as reason to cease their untruthful marketing efforts, Manufacturer Defendant Purdue, among others, seized the epidemic as a competitive opportunity.
+- 331. Rather than take the widespread opioid abuse as reason to cease their untruthful marketing efforts, Manufacturer Defendant Purdue and Endo seized the epidemic as a competitive opportunity.
 These companies developed and oversold "abuse-deterrent formulations" ("ADF") opioids as a solution to opioid abuse and as a reason that doctors could continue to safely prescribe their opioids as well as an advantage of these expensive branded drugs over other opioids.
 These Defendants' false and misleading marketing of the benefits of their ADF opioids preserved and expanded their sales while falsely reassuring prescribers, thereby prolonging the opioid epidemic.
-Other Manufacturer Defendants, including Actavis and Mallinckrodt, also promoted their branded opioids as formulated to be less addictive or less subject to abuse than other opioids.

-304. The CDC Guideline confirms that "[n]o studies" support the notion that "abusedeterrent technologies [are] a risk mitigation strategy for deterring or preventing abuse," noting that the technologies "do not prevent opioid abuse through oral intake, the most common route of opioid abuse, and can still be abused by non-oral routes."
-Tom Frieden, the former Director of the CDC, reported that his staff could not find "any evidence showing the updated opioids [ADF opioids] actually reduce rates of addiction, overdoses, or deaths."

-i.
-Purdue's deceptive marketing of reformulated OxyContin and Hysingla ER the abuse-deterrent properties in its label.
+Other Manufacturer Defendants, including Actavis and Mallinckrodt, also promoted their branded opioids as formulated to be less addictive or less subject to abuse than other opioids. - 332.
+The CDC Guideline confirms that "[n]o studies" support the notion that "abuse-deterrent technologies [are] a risk mitigation strategy for deterring or preventing abuse," noting that the technologies "do not prevent opioid abuse through oral intake, the most common route of opioid abuse, and can still be abused by non-oral routes."
+Tom Frieden, the former Director of the CDC, reported that his staff could not find "any evidence showing the updated opioids [ADF opioids] actually reduce rates of addiction, overdoses, or deaths." - i.
+Purdue's deceptive marketing of reformulated OxyContin and Hysingla ER - 333.
+Reformulated ADF OxyContin was approved in April 2010.
+It was not until 2013 that the FDA, in response to a citizen petition filed by Purdue, permitted reference to the abuse-deterrent properties in its label.
 When Hysingla ER (extended-release hydrocodone) launched in 2014, the product included similar abuse-deterrent properties and limitations.
-But in the beginning, the FDA made clear the limited claims that could be made about ADF, noting that no evidence supported claims that ADF prevented tampering, oral abuse, or overall rates of abuse.
+But in the beginning, the FDA made clear the limited claims that could be made about ADF, noting that no evidence supported claims that ADF prevented tampering, oral abuse, or overall rates of abuse. - 334.
+It is unlikely a coincidence that reformulated OxyContin was introduced shortly before generic versions of OxyContin were to become available, threatening to erode Purdue's